th-rtyf-re/chess-dip/README.md

-# Chess dip: a Diplomacy variant on a chess board
+# Chess Dip: a Diplomacy variant on a chess board

 This Diplomacy variant was created for the DiploStrats Diplomacy variant design contest.
 This repository contains a Python implementation of the